 Recommendation: include a properly formatted copyright notice on every page of your website that displays your images.

-With the notice present the defendant in an infringement lawsuit can no longer claim they did not realize that the work was protected – the so-called “innocent infringement” defense which, if successful, can result in reduced damages for you.
+The presence of the notice prevents the defendant in an infringement lawsuit from claiming they did not realize the work was protected – the so-called “innocent infringement” defense which, if successful, can result in reduced damages for you.